CLU11120 Greek and Roman Mythology and Religion

 Upon the successful completion of this module students should be able to:

-- Demonstrate familiarity with the main characteristics and themes of classical myths.
+- Identify the main characteristics and themes of classical myths.

 - Discuss the major theories of myth in relation to the classical material.